Interest Rate Policy

 1. Background

-With reference to the NHB guidelines on the fair practice code, Aham Housing finance private limited (AHFPL) has adopted a set of guidelines, policies, procedures, and interest rate models for its home finance business.
+With reference to the NHB guidelines on the fair practice code, AHAM HOUSING FINANCE LIMITED (formerly known as Aham Housing Finance Private Limited) has adopted a set of guidelines, policies, procedures, and interest rate models for its home finance business.
 The central idea of the interest policy is as follows;

 A) Transparency in Pricing